 It’s not hard to see therefore why the metric of swingspeed is getting ever increasing focus in the modern game!

-When it comes to talking distance in golf and how far you hit your irons it is vitally important to recognise that the discussion is more complex than it is compared to the question of how far you hit the longer clubs in your bag.
+When it comes to talking distance in golf and how far you hit your irons the discussion is clearly more complex than it is compared to the question of how far you hit the longer clubs in your bag.

-But your irons are going to be used for a far greater variety of shots than your driver and as a result you will often be required to hit the same iron different distances over the course of the same round and indeed have a choice between more than one iron for the same shot.
+And that is for the simple reason that your irons are going to be used for a far greater variety of shots and as a result you will often be required to hit the same iron different distances over the course of the same round and indeed have a choice between more than one iron for the same shot.

 Other top articles related to this topic: